ignasiluengo-letgo/PHP-Apple-Sign-In-Generate-Client-Secret/README.md

-# PHP-Apple-Sign-In generate Client Secret
+# PHP Apple Sign In: Generate client secret
 To implement a custom Apple Sign In you need to generate a client secret JWT.

 I wrote a little helper for this challenge.